LawrenceSWong/akka/akka-docs/rst/java/lambda-actors.rst

 This method is not recommended to be used within another actor because it encourages to close over the enclosing scope, resulting in non-serializable :class:`Props` and possibly race conditions (breaking the actor encapsulation).
-We will provide a macro-based solution in a future release which allows similar syntax without the headaches, at which point this variant will be properly deprecated.
 On the other hand using this variant in a :class:`Props` factory in the actor’s companion object as documented under “Recommended Practices” below is completely fine.

 There were two use-cases for these methods: passing constructor arguments to the actor—which is solved by the newly introduced